syncfusion-content/predictive-analytics-docs/predictive-analytics/Modifying-Data.md

 ## Outliers

-Outliers can distort analyses so much that the results are either misleading or meaningless.
+Outliers can distort analyzes so much that the results are either misleading or meaningless.
 There are several common methods for dealing with outliers:

 * Leave them in.
 If they are legitimate values and a necessary part of your equations, such as calculating the value of a stock portfolio, then they should remain.
 * Delete them.
 If your goal is to analyze common cases, then it may be acceptable to delete outliers.
 Be clear that you have done so and give your justification.
 * Transform the data.
 For example, with high outliers, it may help to use a logarithmic transformation.
 Again, be clear that you have done so and give your justification.
 * Use robust statistics.
 Measures such as the mean, the trimmed mean, or various robust estimators are less affected by outliers.
-These measures are, however, more difficult to implement and do not correspond to other common analyses such as regression or correlation.
+These measures are, however, more difficult to implement and do not correspond to other common analyzes such as regression or correlation.

 You can learn about the simplest of these adjustments: deleting outliers.
 You can use the islands dataset from the R datasets package.
 This dataset contains the areas of 48 landmasses that exceed 10,000 square miles.
 Several of these measurements are outliers.